Co-founders of Blockchain and ICO advisory Crypto PR Lab, Alexandra Karpova and Masha Prusakova are making their mark in the crypto community.

 For other ways to stay in the loop, check out the Women in Blockchain Telegram channel.

 Tune in next week for our next instalment of Women in Crypto.
-We’ll be chatting to founder of investment platform Spendher, Skye Dunworth.
+We’ll be chatting to the founder of investment platform Spendher, Skye Dunworth.

 Claire is a passionate researcher, writer and analytical thinker with an interest in strategy & technical topics such as blockchain and cryptocurrency.